 - Are they large or small businesses, enterprise or SMEs?
 This will affect who you approach and how you pitch to them

 - How old should the company be?
 How long have you been trading?
-This will affect the receptiveness of the other company as they shouldn't be an imbalance, i.e. if you've been going six months and have two customers and they have been around for 10 years with 600 customers you will struggle to connect with them
+This will affect the receptiveness of the other company as there shouldn't be an imbalance, i.e. if you've been in business for six months and have two customers and they have been around for 10 years with 600 customers you will struggle to connect with them

 - Can you find out how many customers they have?

 - Find out what resources they have to help identify new business